-The Autocorrelation block calculates the autocorrelation on the first dimension of the input n-dimensional array.
-The calculation can be performed in time or frequency domain.
+Block Autocorrelation calculates the autocorrelation from the first dimension of the input n-dimensional array.
+The calculation can be performed in the time or frequency domain.

-The method of autocorrelation calculation in time domain is implemented - the input signal is correlated with its complex conjugate reversed in time.
+A method for calculating autocorrelation in the time domain is implemented – the input signal is correlated with its complex conjugate, reversed in time.

 You can specify the maximum delay for autocorrelation using the Compute all non-negative lags and Maximum non-negative lag (less than input length) parameters.